capablemonkey/arete/README.md

 });
 ```

-When we run this, we'll start making those requests...
+When we run this, we'll start making those requests with 100 simultaneous connections.

 ```
 hn-1000 - Begin profiling